wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 | **Allowed values** | global, gcc-high, dod  |
 +--------------------+------------------------+

-.. note:: At the moment, multi-tenant is not supported, so only one block of ``api_auth`` can be used in the entire configuration.
+.. note:: Multi-tenant is not supported.
+You can only configure one block of ``api_auth``.

 resource
 --------